 In early 1967 Kriyananda began looking for property to use as a place of seclusion for himself.
 He was referred to Dick Baker, the roshi of the San Francisco Zen Center, who was also seeking land; through a fortuitous accident, he met the roshi at a picture framing shop.
 Ultimately, he purchased 72 acres of property in the Sierra Foothills, as part of the Bald Mountain Association, which consisted of the poets Gary Snyder and Alan Ginsburg along with Roshi Baker and Kriyananda.

 A few hardy souls spent the winter at the Meditation Retreat in tents.
 Satya (Bill Cox), and Binay (John Preston) spent the entire winter there; David Hoogendyk stayed for part of it.
-Binay recalls that they often visited a friend, Rena Kemp, at her house in Nevada City, using her shower and getting warm.
+Binay recalls that they often visited a friend, Rena Kemp, at her house in Nevada City, using her shower and enjoying her warm house, and hospitality.

 Eventually a core of more committed people began to attend these informal gatherings.
 Of all ages, they were interested in putting the ideals of cooperative spiritual living into practice.
 One of them, Jaya (John Helin), had attended Kriyananda’s classes and meetings after hearing his radio show.

 Referring to those meetings, he says, “It was a little intimidating because I was a young college student, and the people at the meetings were slightly older.
 They were very engaged in the idea of a community and seemed to know a lot about it.
 I had no ideas of my own about community, although I thought it was a good thing to do.
 Well, as it turned out, none of those people actually moved to the property.”

 Those who did eventually move to Ananda in those early days were, with rare exceptions, young and idealistic.
 Many were recent college graduates, looking for ways to serve.
 Most were single, although within a year families